AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling action

-We also use $Rvol_{T}(g=n+1)$ to represent the regularized volume of the spacetime where the parent universe is the TAdS$_{3}$ and the genus generated by the genus fluctuations is $n$.
+Similarly, we use $Rvol_{T}(g=n+1)$ to represent the regularized volume of the spacetime where the parent universe is TAdS$_{3}$ and the genus generated by BWFs is $n$.
 And $g=n+1$ is the total genus of the AdS$_{3}$ handlebody.
 Subsequently, the term $2V(\phi_{2})Rvol(g=n)$ in equation \eqref{eq:3.17} can be represented as

 Hence, equation \eqref{eq:3.17} can be rewritten as